Domain Name System: Question section

 The question section has a simpler format than the resource record format used in the other sections.
 Each question record (there is usually just one in the section) contains the following fields:

 The domain name is broken into discrete labels which are concatenated; each label is prefixed by the length of that label.

 Resource records

 The Domain Name System specifies a database of information elements for network resources.
 The types of information elements are categorized and organized with a list of DNS record types, the resource records (RRs).
 Each record has a type (name and number), an expiration time (time to live), a class, and type-specific data.
 Resource records of the same type are described as a resource record set (RRset), having no special ordering.
 DNS resolvers return the entire set upon query, but servers may implement round-robin ordering to achieve load balancing.
 In contrast, the Domain Name System Security Extensions (DNSSEC) work on the complete set of resource record in canonical order.

-When sent over an Internet Protocol network, all records use the common format specified in RFC 1035:
+When sent over an Internet Protocol network, all records (answer, authority, and additional sections) use the common format specified in RFC 1035: